Jeopardy!: Variations for tournament play

-Throughout each season, Jeopardy! features various special tournaments for particular groups, including among others college students, teenagers, and teachers.
+Throughout each season, Jeopardy! features various special tournaments for particular groups (as named in "Tournaments and other events" below).
 Each year at the Tournament of Champions, the players who had won the most games and money in the previous season come back to compete against each other for a large cash prize.
 Tournaments generally feature 15 contestants and run for 10 consecutive episodes.
 They generally take place across three rounds: the quarterfinal round (five games), the semifinal round (three games), and the final round (two games).

 The first five episodes, the quarterfinals, feature three new contestants each day.
 Other than in the Tournament of Champions, the quarterfinals are unseeded and contestants participate in a random draw to determine playing order and lectern positions over the course of the five games.
 The Tournament of Champions is seeded based on total winnings in regular games to determine playing order and lectern positions, with the top five players occupying the champion's lectern for the quarterfinal games.
-Since the removal of the five-game limit in regular gameplay, in the unlikely case of a tie in total winnings between two Tournament of Champions players, the player who won the most games receives the higher seed.
-If still tied, seeding is determined by comparing the tied players' aggregate Double Jeopardy! and (if still tied) Jeopardy! round scores.
+Since the removal of the five-game limit in 2003, in the unlikely case of a tie in total winnings between two Tournament of Champions players, the player who won the most games receives the higher seed.
+If still tied, seeding is determined by comparing the tied players' previous aggregate scores.

 The winners of the five quarterfinal games and the four highest-scoring non-winners ("wild cards") advance to the semifinals, which run for three days.
 The semifinals are seeded with the quarterfinal winners being seeded 1–5 based on their quarterfinal scores, and the wild cards being seeded 6–9.
 The winners of the quarterfinal games with the three highest scores occupy the champion's lectern for the semifinals.
 The winners of the three semifinal games advance to play in a two-game final match, in which the scores from both games are combined to determine the overall standings.
 This format has been used since the first Tournament of Champions in 1985 and was devised by Trebek himself.